-The COVID-19 Pandemic
+The COVID-19 Pandemic and Other Possible Pandemics or Outbreaks

 The COVID-19 pandemic caused disruptions in the Philippine and global economy and financial markets, as well as the Company's financial performance, among others.
 While the Company has implemented and complied with government health and safety protocols to mitigate the adverse effects of the pandemic, the duration and extent of these effects are beyond the control of the Company.
 As of the date of this Prospectus, quarantine restrictions have been lifted in the Philippines.